microtrain/bootcamp/03-HowServersAndTheWebWork/01-URL.md

 It would be common to refer to these practices as retrieving GET parameters (params) and retrieving POST data.

+## Exercise - DevTools and Payloads

+Make usre your browser is in focus by cliking anywhere on the screen the open Chrome DevTools by pressing [f12].
+This will open a dev panel.

+Find and click on the Network tab and paste the following URL into the address bar [https://www.google.com/search?q=anatomy+of+a+URI#jump](https://www.google.com/search?q=anatomy+of+a+URI).

+You will see a list of resources that get called when this page loads.
+Find the one that reads *search?q=atomy+of+a+URI* and click on it.

+This will open another  tabbed panel that holds information about the page request, click on the headers tabs and find the *Query String Parameters* this shows us the data payload being sent to the server from the browser.

+All sections provide good information as to how the page is told to interact with the browser.

+### Summary

+In this exercise you learned
+* open Chrome Dev Tools
+* use DevTools to analyze a server response.

 ## Additional Resources

 * [The Difference Between URLs and URIs](https://danielmiessler.com/study/url-uri/#gs.IU_=BhI)